djjd47130/GitHubBackup/README.md

 The JDLib makes use of [FontAwesome](https://fontawesome.com) for glyph icons.
 The Vcl-Styles-Utils automatically includes this in the project and is unnecessary to install/distribute.

+**NOTE**: You must install the font into Windows if you wish to use the JDLib components to customize icons.

 ### OpenSSL

 This project requires the OpenSSL binaries in Indy.
 These are not included in this repository, and you are responsible to provide a 32bit set of binaries with the output executable.
 Specifically, `ssleay32.dll` and `libeay32.dll`.
 However, the binary downloads in the releases section does include these files.